-Sudan-related business activities do not support genocide activities; 3) unnecessarily harming U.S. companies and jobs; and 4) compromising the Board's duties to the beneficiaries of the ERS.
+This policy is intended to avoid: 1) discriminating against companies whose Sudan-related business activities are supported by the U.S. government; 2) discriminating against companies whose Sudan-related business activities do not support genocide activities; 3) unnecessarily harming U.S. companies and jobs; and 4) compromising the Board's duties to the beneficiaries of the ERS.

-6. United Nations - Supported Principles for Responsible Investment ("PRI")
+5. United Nations - Supported Principles for Responsible Investment ("PRI")